kyleochata/04-WebAPIs-Challenge-4/README.md

 * UCI full-stack coding bootcamp for the acceptance criteria for the project.

 * AskBCS and their array of assistants that helped me out with technical questions when they arose.

+* [Meyerweb](https://meyerweb.com/eric/tools/css/reset/) for their open source code for the reset.css.